A Step-By-Step guide to the coded SEO on a single web page or post.

 Since it’s the basis for the rest of the process, lets begin by choosing our keyword for this specific post.
 I’m going with “Laser Guided Widgets” because it’s really my fake company’s primary focus and it’s pretty sweet.
 Now we can begin to tackle that ugly “META” tag cluster, which is pretty much where everything happens.

 Here is what the META cluster looks like – this will be hidden behind the scenes of your site, located between the head tags.
-See attached .txt document for text you can cut and paste.

 But to you it probably looks like this: (slightly overwhelming)